Hydrotherapy literally means “water therapy”

 - Keep socks on overnight or during nap times.
 The socks should be dry by the morning.

-Effects of the treatment:
+Effects of the hydrotherapy: